 No parts of the car may be made from metallic materials which have a specific modulus of elasticity greater than 40GPa / (g/cm3).
-Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/03 (Appendix 9).
+Tests to establish conformity will be carried out in accordance with FIA Test Procedure 03/03 (Appendix to the Technical Regulations).